Madhavasudharsun/DataSpark_Project/README.md

 # DataSpark_Project
-Analyzing market research through Sql queries and visualizing through Powerbi
+Analyzing market research through Sql queries and visualizing the data in Powerbi - Created dashboard to make it more easier to understand